Sunnyvale, California: Downtown development

 In November 2009, previously closed portions of the main streets in downtown Sunnyvale were reopened as part of the ongoing downtown redevelopment of the Sunnyvale Town Center mall, marking the first time in over three decades that those street blocks have been open to vehicle and pedestrian traffic.
 Part of the project involved building new apartment buildings, however during the Great Recession the property was repossessed by Wells Fargo in 2009; the developer countersued, leaving the project in legal limbo through 2015.

 The two office buildings are now fully occupied by Uber.
 Mixed-use developments have been built at the former Town and Country location near the Plaza del Sol just north of Murphy Avenue.
 By mid 2015, new multistory apartment complexes had opened, including a number of ground-floor businesses, and the lawsuit against Wells Fargo was resolved in the bank's favor.
 The development was sold to Sares Regis in late 2016.
 Redwood Square reopened as a park in 2017.
 Many apartments are occupied, and more are being completed in 2020.
 A Whole Foods Market and AMC Theatres multiplex opened in October 2020.

 Major businesses

-In the 2010s, Sunnyvale became home to operations from numerous major technology companies including Apple, LinkedIn (now headquartered in Sunnyvale), Google, Walmart Labs, and 23andMe.
-Google in particular has announced major development plans in the Moffett Park area, adjacent to Moffett Field.
+In the 2010s, Sunnyvale became home to operations from numerous major technology companies including Apple, LinkedIn (now headquartered in Sunnyvale), Google, Amazon, Meta, Walmart Labs, and 23andMe.

+Google announced major development plans in the Moffett Park area in 2017 adjacent to Moffett Field, with these offices ultimately opening in 2022.
+In addition, Amazon and Meta began leasing buildings in Sunnyvale in 2017 and 2021, respectively.